MarkAZhang/blog/_posts/2015-03-04-playcrafting-expo.markdown

 author: Mark Zhang
 ---

-Unlike expos like PAX, which can cost thousands of dollars for a small booth, the Playcrafting Boston Winter Expo was free for presenters.
-When I ran across it online, it almost seemed too good to be true.
-The only problem was, it was in a week.
-I hurriedly wrote an e-mail to the organizer and he got back to me the next day.
+When I ran across the Playcrafting Boston Expo online, it almost seemed too good to be true.
+Unlike certain [other expos](http://indiemegabooth.com/about/submissions/), which can cost thousands of dollars, this one was completely free for presenters.

+Only one problem: it was a week away.
+I hurriedly wrote an e-mail to the organizer, and he got back to me the next day.

 By a stroke of luck, I was in.

 I was pumped to show off [Impulse](http://play-impulse.com).
-But we had only a week to prepare, and I had never exhibited a game before.
+But we had only a few days to prepare, and I had never exhibited a game before.

 <div class="post-image-container">
   <img src="{{ site.baseurl }}/assets/img/pexpo5.jpg" width="500"/>